-This classification includes amounts that can be used only for specific purposes pursuant to constraints imposed by formal action of the City Council.
-These amounts cannot be used for any other purpose unless the Board removes or changes the specified use by taking the same type of action (ordinance or resolution) that was employed when the funds were initially committed.
+This classification includes amounts that can be used only for specific purposes pursuant to constraints imposed by formal action of the City Council by means of an ordinance.
+These amounts cannot be used for any other purpose unless the Board removes or changes the specified use by taking the same type of action that was employed when the funds were initially committed.
 This classification also includes contractual obligations to the extent that existing resources have been specifically committed for use in satisfying those contractual requirements.